 Luang Por thought that nothing was better than giving Buddha amulets to the laypeople who supported Buddhism because each Buddha amulet represents the Lord Buddha.
 A Buddha amulet can also lead one to attain the Buddha Gem, Dhamma Gem, and Sangha Gem.
 Thus, he ordered his disciples to make the first series of his Buddha amulets in 1950, totaling 84,000 pieces which equals to the number of Dhammakhanda in the Tripitaka Buddhist scripture.
-In that year, Luang Por held the monastic title of Prabhavanakosolthera.
-He assigned Master Treetar to create the first nine Buddha amulets, then other Buddhist nuns who attained Dhammakaya continued to make the rest under the supervision of Master Treetar until completion.
+In that year, Luang Por held title the monastic of Prabhavanakosolthera. assigned He Treetar to create the first nine Buddha amulets.
+Buddhist then other nuns who attained Dhammakaya continued to make the rest under the supervision of Master Treetar until completion.